 Finance is a very important area in a person’s life.
 All of us work for 35 years or more to earn money to take care of all our needs & goals.
 However, most people don’t understand this area well.
 They do what they can and hope for the best.
 The need for ethical advisors is very acute in this area since finances are a critical portion in one’s life.

 Education, certifications, experience etc. are important and are expected of every advisor.
-Knowledge, expertise and a certain felicity with numbers is expected of any financial advisor.
-But ethics and integrity is what will separate a great advisor from the vast, teeming mass of advisors.
+Knowledge, expertise and a certain felicity with numbers are expected of any financial advisor.
+But ethics and integrity are what will separate a great advisor from the vast, teeming mass of advisors.
 Advisors need to act in their client’s best interest as Fiduciaries.

 Fiduciaries are those who put their client’s interest ahead of everything, including their own.
-Fiduciary standard makes one puts their client’s interest first.
+The fiduciary standard makes one puts their client’s interest first.
 It is gaining currency across the world in the financial advisory domain.
-To be a a true Fiduciary, the advisor needs to eliminate or minimise the conflicts of interest.
+To be a true Fiduciary, the advisor needs to eliminate or minimise the conflicts of interest.

 One of the major conflicts of interest most advisors have is that they get commissions from product originators, on products they recommend to clients.
 A true Fiduciary needs to avoid this conflict and need to receive remuneration only from their client & no one else.
 This would enable the advisors to deliver solutions that are truly in their client’s best interests.

 Let me narrate an anecdote that I heard a long while ago, which has stayed with me.
 A sculptor was chiseling a statue of a goddess.
 There were a number of onlookers who were admiring his work.
 There was another similar statue nearby.
 One of them asked if he was commissioned to carve two statues of the same type.